J-Lentz/iwgtk/README.md

 ```
 # usermod -a -G netdev YOUR_USER_ACCOUNT
 ```

-If you don't already have a `netdev` group, you'll need to create one first:
+If no `netdev` group exists on your system, then you'll need to create it first:
 ```
 # groupadd netdev
 ```